 Like usual, Llarimar had offered no arguments in the discussion.
 He tended to keep his thoughts to himself.

-The God King should have been there to make his will known.
+The God King should have been there to make his opinion known.
 But, Lightsong knew that he was just looking for someone to take the burden from him.
 The God King rarely interfered in events--it hadn’t happened in decades, as far as Lightsong knew.
 The governing of the kingdom was a duty for lesser Gods.

 Llarimar knelt before him.
 “Please, give me your will, Lightsong my God.”